Geometry of the Space of Sections of Twistor Spaces with Circle Action: The hyperholomorphic line bundle and the energy functional

 This completes the proof. \end{proof}

-\subsection{Critical Points of $\mathcal E$}
+\subsection{Critical Points of $\boldsymbol{\mathcal E}$}

-In this subsection we assume that the $S^1$-action on $Z$ extends to a holomorphic action of $\C^*$.
-That is, the vector field $I_ZY$ on $Z$ is complete.
-Since $\mathcal E$ is holomorphic and $S^1$-invariant, it follows that it is in fact $\C^*$-invariant in this case.
+In this subsection, we assume that the $S^1$-action on $Z$ extends to a holomorphic action of~$\C^*$ on~$Z$.
+This means that the vector field $I_ZY$ on $Z$ is complete.
+Since $\mathcal E$ in \eqref{rf} is holomorphic and $S^1$-invariant, it follows that $\mathcal E$ is in fact $\C^*$-invariant, under this assumption.
 Thus the critical points of $\mathcal E$ are the $\C^*$-fixed points in $\mathcal S'$.